mohdahmad242/Entry-manager/README.md

 > npm run fn-install  #For Frontend dependencies
 ```
 - Set up your database using pg admin.
-- Create .env file in root folder and add necessary credintials with varibles given below.
+- Create .env file in root folder and add necessary credentials with varibles given below.
-> IS_DEV is true, so that server should run on development which allow to resync the database again and again after some changes on backend.
+> IS_DEV is true, so that server should run on development which allow to resync the database again and again after some changes on backend in `development`.
 ```bash
   DATABASE_NAME = 'database name'
   DB_USER = 'user name'